 Young did not enter professional baseball at a young age.
-Four years later, he was still playing semipro ball in Carrollton, Ohio, earning $1 a game.4 In 1889 he played for Leesburg and New Athens, Ohio.
+As of 1888, he was still playing semipro ball in Carrollton, Ohio, earning $1 a game.4 In 1889 he played for Leesburg and New Athens, Ohio.
 Professional teams began to bid for his services.

 Young hoped to one day marry the girl from the adjacent farm, Robba Miller, and he saw an opportunity to make money playing baseball.
 For $60 per month, he signed for the 1890 season with Canton, Ohio, of the Tri-States League.
 He was 23 years old.

 In 1891 Young was the ace of the Spiders staff.
 The team finished fifth, but still with a losing record, 65-74.
 Young was a 20-game winner, however — in fact, a 27-game winner.
 He was 27-22 (2.85) in 55 games, 46 of them as the starter (he worked 43 complete games, throwing 423⅔ innings.)
 He was still doling out too many bases on balls, walking 140 opponents while striking out 147.

 Though he had pitched a number of very good games, Young’s first shutout came on April 15, 1892, when he beat Cincinnati 2-0.
 Fellow pitcher Nig Cuppy had an excellent 28-13 season, but Cy Young led the league in both wins and winning percentage (36-12), with a league-leading 1.93 ERA.
 His nine shutouts also led the league.
 The team finished in second place, but with two 35-game winners (Kid Nichols and Jack Stivetts, with identical 35-16 records, and a 22-game winner in Harry Staley to boot), the Boston Beaneaters were hard to beat.
 Boston finished 8½ games ahead of Cleveland.
 The two teams played a postseason “World Series” and the first game pitted Young against Stivetts.
 Neither pitcher gave up a run; the game ended 0-0 after 11 innings due to darkness.
 Boston won the series.
 Young’s first year of postseason play, however, ended with him 0-2, having lost the third game, 3-2, and the sixth and final game, 8-3.